thaibm92/uYouPlus/SECURITY.md

-# Security Policy for uYouPlus Developers
+# Security Policy for This Repostory
 If I verify a reported security vulnerability, my policy is:

-- the Contributors are allowed to patch only the **main** branch unless an additional branch is involved. implementation of anything like custom features/options, updated features/options, Grammer Errors.
+- Contributors are allowed to make patches only to the main branch, unless an additional branch is involved.
+This policy applies to the implementation of custom features/options, updated features/options, and grammar errors.

-- uYouPlusExtra doesn't support Localization pull requests. this may be a sudden change but its pretty hard to maintain the the localization whenever the branch resets. so therefore its hard to keep any localization changed on uYouPlusExtra.
+- uYouPlusExtra does not support Localization pull requests.
+While it may seem like a sudden change, maintaining localization becomes challenging when the branch needs to be reset due to the changes from qnblackcat/uYouPlus repostory.
+Therefore, it is difficult to preserve any localization changes that were added on uYouPlusExtra.

+- The Users **qnblackcat** and **PoomSmart** are prohibited from utilizing any new code introduced in the uYouPlusExtra fork, except for submodules/your-tweaks.
+Violation of this rule will result in appropriate consequences, including but not limited to account suspension, access revocation, or other disciplinary actions as deemed necessary by the project administrators.
+Furthermore, it is strictly forbidden to publicly share or showcase the content of this policy on any social media platforms.
+Any breach of this restriction may result in similar disciplinary actions

 ## Supported Versions